 Cardano (ADA) and uses for the token

 Ada (ADA) is the name of the cryptocurrency on the Cardano blockchain.
-It will have 45 billion total suppply.
-ADA will allow users to send value between two parties, pay for a good or service, deposit funds on an exchange, or enter an application.
+It will have 45 billion total supply.
+ADA will allow users to send value between two parties, pay for goods or services, deposit funds on an exchange, or enter an application.

 ADA will also be used to power the transactions on the Cardano network.

 ADA can be traded on Binance – https://www.binance.com

 Daedalus is a highly secure wallet created for storing ADA for use on the Cardano network.
 It is currently the only wallet that supports Ada and there are plans to support other cryptocurrencies such as Bitcoin, Ethereum Classic and many more in the future.